ppy/osu-wiki/wiki/Medals/en.md

 ## Dedication

-The **Dedication medals** are medals that are being awarded upon reaching certain playcount milestones in a single game mode.
+**Dedication medals** are medals that are awarded upon reaching certain playcount milestones in a single game mode.

-### List of obtainable Dedication medals
+### Obtainable Dedication medals

 | Medal name | Requirement(s) |
 | :-- | :-- |